-Some people don't seem to know, or they seemingly don't believe even when told, that different architectural models like shared-disk or shared-nothing will require an appropriate type of clustermanager and/or at least a different configuration.
+Some people don't know, or they don't believe even when told them, that different architectural models like shared-disk or shared-nothing will require an appropriate type of clustermanager and/or at least a different configuration.
 Failing to do so, by selection of an inappropriate clustermanager type and/or an inappropriate configuration may be hazardous.

-Pitfall: suchalike problems are typically appearing only during / after incidents.
+Pitfall: suchalike problems are typically appearing only during incidents.

-It is dangerous to conclude from "stable ordinary operation" that a system is reliable.
-The real risk is that data inconsistencies are showing up at the wrong moment, e.g. when the clustermanager has to execute the right actions for compensation of a certain component failure.
+It is dangerous to conclude from "stable ordinary operation" that the system is reliable.
+The real risk is that data inconsistencies are showing up at the wrong moment, when the clustermanager has to execute the right actions for compensation of a certain component failure.